Is it worth paying more for a few frills?

 It’s not all about the legroom, although this (around 38 inches compared to 32 in Economy) is a huge benefit, over Sardine Class.
 Depending on the airline, you’ll enjoy separate check-in desks and priority boarding, better in-flight entertainment with noise-cancelling headphones, a glass of bubbly and better meals, drinks and snacks.

-Premium Economy seats - a couple of airlines are offering souped-up seats.
-Japan Airlines has a Sky Shell Seat that offers 20 per cent more room than ordinary Economy seats and a seat pitch of 38 in.
-Air New Zealand's Spaceseats can't be reclined, which means you have nothing to fear from the passenger in front.
+Premium Economy seats – a couple of airlines are offering souped-up seats.
+Japan Airlines has a Sky Shell Seat that offers 20 per cent more room than ordinary Economy seats and a seat pitch of 38 inches.
+Air New Zealand’s Spaceseats can’t be reclined, which means you have nothing to fear from the passenger in front.
 The seats in the inner space of the cabin have been designed for couples, while those on the outer space of the cabin cater for those on business trips or who are travelling alone.

 Depending on the airline you’ll be able to check-in more luggage too.
 Check-in allowances on Air New Zealand are two pieces, weighing 23kg each for example.

 On some airlines, British Airways for example, when “restricted” (they’re the ones that are expensive to change) tickets in one class of travel sell out, it can be cheaper to buy a restricted ticket in the next class (Economy to Premium Economy for example) than to buy a flexible fare in Economy Class.